Deep Hedging with Options Using the Implied Volatility Surface: Introduction

 \section{Introduction}

-Hedging decisions are inherently tied to the information available at the time those decisions are made.
-Traditionally, most approaches rely on historical data of the underlying asset to construct hedging strategies.
-Some studies have gone a step further by incorporating localized information from the implied volatility surface, such as at-the-money or short-term implied volatilities, see for instance \cite{BATES2005195}, \cite{ALEXANDER2007}, \cite{franccois2021smile}.
+Hedging decisions are inherently tied to the information available at the time they are made.
+Traditional approaches typically rely on dynamics of the underlying asset, which are estimated on historical data.
+Some studies extend this framework by incorporating localized information from the implied volatility (IV) surface, such as at-the-money or short-term implied volatilities \citep{BATES2005195, ALEXANDER2007, franccois2021smile}.
 In this paper, we address the hedging problem for an index option portfolio using a richer set of information—namely, characteristics of the full implied volatility surface.
-By exploiting the structure of the entire surface, we aim to capture market expectations and dynamics.
-Our approach explicitly accounts for transaction costs, allowing for a more realistic assessment of hedging performance in practice.
+By exploiting the structure of the entire surface, we aim to better capture market expectations and variance dynamics.

-Our hedging strategy is distinctive in several important respects.
-First, we focus on minimizing the terminal hedging error, as opposed to continuously tracking the portfolio value over time—a practice that often incurs substantial transaction costs.
-Second, we expand the set of hedging instruments beyond the underlying asset to include another derivative instrument, enabling more flexible and potentially more cost-effective risk management.\footnote{ Methodologies such as those proposed by \cite{Coleman2007} and \cite{Kelani2017} address these challenges by managing local risk while incorporating standard options as hedging instruments.
-The latter approach also accounts for transaction costs.
-While these methods offer valuable insights, the proper integration of market expectations remains an open question. } Third, transaction costs are integrated directly into the hedging decision-making process, rather than being considered retrospectively, ensuring that the resulting strategy is better aligned with actual market conditions and trading constraints.
+Capturing such information at each decision point increases the dimensionality of the state vector.
+This makes reinforcement learning (RL) a natural choice for identifying optimal hedging strategies.
+Deep hedging, introduced by \cite{buehler2019deep}, leverages deep reinforcement learning to dynamically adapt to evolving market conditions, capturing both shifting expectations and historical patterns.
+While this approach has shown remarkable flexibility and adaptability (e.g., \cite{du2020deep}, \cite{cao2020deep}, \cite{carbonneau2021deep}, \cite{wu2023robust}, \cite{cao2023gamma}), the training of the neural network requires a market simulator. \cite{François2025} demonstrate that deep hedging strategies can effectively mitigate transaction costs while incorporating information from the implied volatility (IV) surface.
+Their study, however, focuses on the hedging of European options using only the underlying asset.
+The potential benefits of expanding the hedging set to include additional instruments, alongside IV-informed policies, remain unexplored.